jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 # Lab 3: Configure SRv6 L3VPN and SRv6-TE [30 Min]

 ### Description
 In Lab 3 we will establish a Layer-3 VPN named "carrots" which will use SRv6 transport and will have endpoints on **xrd01** and **xrd07**.
-In order to extend L3VPN "carrots" to the Amsterdam and Rome VM we will be adding the VRF "carrot" to interfaces on **xrd01** and **xrd07** that connect to seconrday NICs on the Amsterdam and Rome.
+In order to extend L3VPN "carrots" to the Amsterdam and Rome VM we will be adding VRF "carrots" to interfaces on **xrd01** and **xrd07** that connect to seconrday NICs on the Amsterdam and Rome.
 Once the L3VPN is established and you run test traffic between Amsterdam and Rome we will then setup SRv6-TE traffic steering from Amsterdam to specific Rome prefixes.

 ## Contents
 - [Lab 3: Configure SRv6 L3VPN and SRv6-TE \[30 Min\]](#lab-3-configure-srv6-l3vpn-and-srv6-te-30-min)